 UNESCO World Heritage pre-Columbian stone spheres up to 2.6m diameter on the Osa Peninsula

-What is the best time of year to visit attractions in Costa Rica?
+When is the best season to visit attractions in Costa Rica?

 December to April (dry season) for most of the country.
 July-August mini dry season in Guanacaste.
 Caribbean coast is drier March and September-October.